Always connected in the age of disconnection

 “Conversely, the more unenthusiastic group reports loneliness, work without boundaries, Zoom-fatigue, and frustration over work’s “colonialization of the home” in both a digital sense (your boss and colleagues are staring at your home arrangements, pets, partner, and children in digital meetings) and in a concrete physical sense; laptops, cables and office papers lying around on dining tables, in bedrooms and in children’s rooms.”

-Remote isn’t flexible.
+Remote and hybrid aren’t flexible.
 Or at least not always.
-It can be just differently rigid.
+They can be just differently rigid.
 The work that people will do while physically disconnected from each other and monitored by apps is transactional.
 Zoom calls and weekly gatherings in a hotel for a corporate approved and observed get-together are not as good as the bonds that we are used to.
 They only approximate our connections, a poor facsimile of human interaction.

 The screen offers a facsimile of connection.
 But our instincts know it isn’t the real thing.
 Jean Twenge, a psychology professor at San Diego State University, and her colleagues, in a survey of more than 44,000 parents in the United States, found that increases in screen time that exceeded one hour a day were accompanied by less and less psychological wellbeing, including less curiosity, lower self-control, more distractibility, more difficulty making friends, less emotional stability, and less ability to finish tasks.